0-Blu/StikFlash/README.md

 ## Notes:
 - StikFlash does not directly contain any Ruffle code.
 It utilizes Ruffle as an external library to power Flash emulation on iOS devices.
 - StikFlash needs an internet connection.
-Beta 3 should fix this by only requiring an internet connection after the first install.
+Beta 3 should fix this by only requiring an internet connection after the initial install.
 - You cannot sign the ipa with an enterprise cert because the file importer will not work.
 - Make sure low power mode is off.
 Having it on will greatly reduce performance.